Outback Truckers

 Outback Truckers is an Australian factual television series which looks at the Australian road-transport industry.
 It focuses on selected drivers and interesting personalities and shows the problems tackled by some sectors.
 The show is filmed mostly across Australia, but also takes detour in New Zealand (seasons 3–5) and Weno, Micronesia (season 4).
 It originally screened on the Seven Network in 2012 and currently airs on 7mate.
 It has aired around the world on networks such as Quest TV (UK) and Discovery Europe.
-Season 8 is airing in Australia in May 2020.
+The series currently has ten seasons.